 Foam Rollers For Jiu-Jitsu

-Material wise, foam rollers are usually made of polyethylene, ethylene vinyl or polypropylene.
+Material wise, foam rollers are usually made of polyethylene, ethylene-vinyl, or polypropylene.
 Each of these materials offers different qualities to a foam roller.
-The first are the of the softer variety and least quality but are the cheapest.
+The first is the of the softer variety and least quality but are the cheapest.
 The second type of foam rollers are sturdier, and most of the foam rollers people use are of this category.
-Finally, the firmest and highest quality ones are made of expanded polypropylene and are never going to soften, which may be an issue in its own for some people.
+Finally, the firmest and highest quality ones are made of expanded polypropylene and are never going to soften, which may be an issue on its own for some people.

 The best BJJ foam rollers can come in both a smooth and spiked variety.
 Both versions have their use, and it is advisable to have one of each if you truly want to see results.